elastisys/security-review/README.md

 4. Is there any extra packages in container that can be security vulnerabilities ?
 5. Is your container running as a user ?

+### Case-2- Cloud Run Authentication

+1. Do we have Identity provider access control in place ?
+Is it both for the user and other service ?
+2. Do we have the service account for cloud run service ?
+If so , what permissions are provided ?

 ### Use of Cryptography

 1. Do you encrypt traffic over open networks?
 Do you use HTTPS over the Internet?